singh-atul/data-engineering-practice-problems/Exercise-1/README.md

 from a `HTTP` source.
 You will have to unzip the files with Python as well.

-#### Setup
-1. Change directories at the command line to be inside the `Exercise-1` folder `cd Exercises/Exercise-1`

-2. Run `docker build --tag=exercise-1 .` to build the `Docker` image.

-3. There is a file called `main.py` in the `Exercise-1` directory, this is where you `Python` code to complete the exercise should go.

-4. Once you have finished the project or want to test run your code, run the following command `docker-compose up run` from inside the `Exercises/Exercise-1` directory

 #### Problems Statement
 You need to download 10 files that are sitting at the following specified `HTTP` urls.
 You will use the `Python` package `requests` to do this